Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Minimax Lower Bound

+In summary, the proof leverages a classical minimax approach by constructing hard instances with arrival rates close to their maximum admissible limits and with significant fluctuations in both arrivals and departures.
+Unlike traditional minimax arguments that focus on static parameter estimation, our challenge is to control the evolution of a stochastic queueing process.
+We demonstrate that the expected total queue length is lower bounded by the expected maximum of a random walk with i.i.d.\ negative-mean increments.
+To analyze this, we introduce innovative Brownian coupling techniques, coupling the random walk with a drifted Brownian motion.
+This coupling introduces a small logarithmic error, which is negligible compared to the scaling of the Brownian motion.
+We surmise that this proof strategy may be broadly applicable to establishing lower bounds for other dynamic programming-type problems.

-In the next sections, we introduce a novel algorithm that matches this lower bound up to universal constants by explicitly optimizing both the first- and second-order Lyapunov terms, thereby addressing the identified gap in traditional scheduling methods.
+Theorem~\ref{thm_lower_bound} reveals that no policy can guarantee a better scaling than $n\sqrt{(C_{\mathrm{a}}^2+C_{\mathrm{d}}^2)T}$ in the finite-time setting.
+This establishes a fundamental lower bound, serving as a benchmark for evaluating the performance of any scheduling algorithm.
+Building on this perspective, the next section introduces a policy framework that attains this bound up to universal constants by jointly optimizing the first- and second-order Lyapunov drift, thereby illustrating how the proposed approach bridges the gap in traditional scheduling methods.